 Can I have progress pictures?

-No, unless I choose to post some.
+No, unless I choose to post some (usually I will on Instagram).
 Taking progress pictures takes a lot of time out of my work.
 For the most part I don’t like to stop working for progress pics because this will delay your commission.

 Can I rent one of your costumes?